-Documentary evidence filed by the landlord indicates that the tenant had failed to pay the rent owed for the month of December 2009 and that the tenant was served a 10 Day Notice to End Tenancy for Unpaid Rent when it was posted on the door of the tenant's rental unit on December 2, 2009 at 2:30 p.m.
-The landlord has confirmed in writing that the service was witnessed by a third party.
+Notice to End Tenancy for Unpaid Rent when it was posted on the door of the tenant's rental unit on December 2, 2009 at 1:30 p.m.
+The landlord has confirmed in writing that the service was witnessed by a third party

-The Notice states that the tenant failed to pay rent in the amount of \$1000.00 due on December 1, 2009.
-However, the landlord's Application for Dispute Resolution states the tenant owed \$500.00 in rent for December 2009, as well as, fees for a lost key fob; locksmith; cleaning; and hydro.
+The Notice states that the tenant failed to pay rent in the amount of \$1,275.00 due on December 1, 2009.
+However, the landlord's Application for Dispute Resolution states the tenant owed for additional charges such as parking, lockers, fuel/gas surcharge and late fees.